 It’s also a good idea to relate your subheadings to your title in some way, as this provides readers with a continuity.
 For example, if your headline is in the form of an open-ended question, you could write your subheadings similarly.
 If it’s appropriate for your audience and topic, don’t be afraid to use humour to make your headings and subheadings more engaging – just avoid tired wordplay and overused ‘jokes’.

-Your writing and language usage is poor
+Your copywriting and language usage is poor

 It’s a difficult thing to do, but you have to take a very honest look at your writing skills.
 If they are poor, your content isn’t going to increase your website conversion rate.